jojo2357/GitHub-Views-Logger/README.md

 if you want to create charts from the data that has built up, all you have to do is run `create_charts.bat` and enter your username (enter username just to make sure that Repos.txt is correct)

 ## Notes:
+In order to get language analysis of all of your repos, create a file called `PrivateRepos.txt` and in there, put repos that are private in the same format they appear in `Repos.txt`

 Github will be changing their api to no longer accept username+password.
 This means you will need to create an API key for this in May 2021.
 I do know enough on the matter atm to fix it!
 Just stick a PAT in place of .